TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/LanguageMenuProcessor.rst

 =====================

-This menu processor generates a json encoded menu string that will be decoded again and assigned to the :ts:`FLUIDTEMPLATE` as variable.
+This menu processor generates a json encoded menu string that will be decoded again and assigned to the :ts:`FLUIDTEMPLATE` as a variable.

 Options: